OpenTTD/OpenTTD/docs/multiplayer.md

  - You can let your server automatically restart a map when, let's say, year 2030 is reached.
 See 'set restart_game_date' for detail.

- - If you want to be on the server-list, enable Advertising.
-To do this, select 'Internet (advertise)' in the Start Server menu, or type in console:
+ - If you want to be on the server-list, make your server public.
+You can do this either from the Start Server GUI, via the in-game Online Players GUI, or by typing in the console:
-   'set server_advertise 1'.
+   'set server_game_type 1'.

  - You can protect your server with a password via the console: 'set server_pw', or via the Start Server menu.